LazaroDamasceno/Discovering-Square-Number/README.md

 # SquareNumber

-A square number is given tny the sum of odd numbers.
+A square number is given by the sum of odd numbers.
 Each number is a position from 0 to n-1, being "n" is the number given by the user.

 The sum stars in 1 being the next number the sum of the last number plus 2.